RedRaptor10/fakebook/README.md

 # User Credentials

-To use the app, log-in with any of the existing accounts below or create your own account.
+To use the app, click on "Use a Sample Account".
+You may also log-in with any of the existing accounts below or create your own account.

 - Email: admin@admin.com | Password: admin
 - Email: test@test.com | Password: testuser